Skip to main content

 • The goods or services must be faulty, not delivered, or the information you got before your purchase was misleading.
 Section 75 still applies even if the company you purchased from goes out of business.

-• The purchase was made by the main cardholder.
+• The purchase was made by the main cardholder, or by an additional cardholder for the mutual benefit of the main cardholder.

 • You bought the goods or services less than six years ago.
 This might be longer if for example a guarantee was included as part of your purchase and it continues for longer than six years.